 Each home or business premise has a meter to measure how much reticulated gas is used.
 Gas bottles (canisters) are delivered and the empty bottles collected.

-A wide range of providers offer different portfolios of phone and internet services.
-Because it’s a competitive market, by law all retailers must have equal access to the network, even though Chorus is owned by Spark.
-Trustpower Phone & Internet has provided phone and internet services since 2007 and Ultra Fast Broadband since 2012.
+There are a range of providers with different portfolios of phone and internet services, it’s a competitive market and by law all retailers must have equal access to the copper and fibre local line networks.
+Trustpower have been providing phone and internet services since 2007 and Ultra Fast (fibre) Broadband since 2012.

 The electricity, gas and telecommunications industries all have comprehensive self-regulation, with industry rules and common quality standards.
 In addition, all operators must comply with New Zealand legislation such as the Commerce Act 1986, Fair Trading Act 1986, Consumer Guarantees Act 1993, and Resource Management Act 1991 (RMA).